chango/inferno/doc/counting.rst

-   The map step of an Inferno map/reduce job is responsible for extracting the relevant key and value parts from the incoming python dictionaries and yielding one, none, or many of them for further processing by the reduce step.
+   The map step of an Inferno map/reduce job is responsible for extracting the relevant key and value parts from the incoming python dictionaries and yielding one, none, or many of them for further processing in the reduce step.

    Inferno's default **map_function** is the **keyset_map**.
 You define the